So what’s the deal?

 Can I do my laundry?

 We have a traditional washing facility for you to scrub your laundry in.
 You can buy ecologically friendly, locally made, laundry soap from our shop or bring some with you, but we do insist that you use it to avoid polluting our water.
+Alternatively, we’ll do your laundry on a per load basis for a donation to project funds.

 Can you tell me about your bathroom facilities?

 In the summer we wash in the local river which is a quite wonderful experience and something that some of our previous volunteers have commented has been one of the aspects of their stay that they’ve really enjoyed.
 Each Spring we dam an area next to the farm.
 Please ensure you bring ecologically friendly toiletry products with you to ensure that you’re not polluting this resource.
 We try and stock some basics like soap in the shop.
-When the weather is colder you will probably prefer the hot water in a basin method!

 Unless you’ve not managed to work this out alone, it’s worth pointing out that this is not the place to come if you are looking for a daily wallow in a bubble bath followed by blow drying your hair!